ReluctantHacker/notes/cs/windowsNotes_en.md

 - dir /r → shows all the file entries plus any alternate data streams (ADS) attached to them.
 This is the only way to see those hidden streams in a directory listing.
 - dir /s → recursively shows all file entries (and their streams if combined with /r) in the current folder and all subfolders.

+## Zone Identifier
+most files download from internet or get from other computer would have this data stream.
+When an Application open the file, it would read the Zone.Identifier too.
+Some Application would block the file because Identifier, Some won't.
+For example, images with identifier is ok to open.
+But Visual studio wouldn't allow you to compile the code with identifier. (roughly)